Rhonda Windham

 season except for 1984.
 During her last year in college, Windham played at the 1987 Summer Universiade and received the 1987 Frances Pomeroy Naismith Award.

 After holding brief positions in the United States and Italy, Windham worked in public relations for the Los Angeles Lakers from 1990 to 1996.
 Upon the creation of the WNBA in 1997, Windham was the first ever general manager for the Sparks.
 Outside of professional basketball, Windham created the Say No Classic in 1991 and entered real estate investing in 2000.

 Early life and education

-In 1964 or 1965, Windham was born in The Bronx, New York.
+In 1964, Windham was born in The Bronx, New York.
 Windham competed in gymnastics and basketball as a child before focusing on basketball in secondary school.
 After playing in various parts of New York City, Windham went to the University of Southern California in the early 1980s to study communication.
 While at Southern California, Windham and her team won the 1983 NCAA Division I women's basketball tournament.
 Windham continued to play basketball until she injured her knee at the 1983 U.S. Olympic Festival.
 Windham took a year off from basketball until she returned in late 1984.
-In 1986, Windham was part of the USC team that was runnerup at the 1986 NCAA Division I women's basketball tournament.
+In 1986, Windham was part of the USC team that was runner-up at the 1986 NCAA Division I women's basketball tournament.